alexcrist/mountain-project-scraper/README.md

 ## 📃 Scraping Strategy

 We start off by scraping the top-level area nodes, then we do a depth-first scrape each area's children.
-Every 200 URL scrapes, we save the data to disk and restart the scraper.
+Every n URL scrapes, we save the data to disk and restart the scraper.
 We keep our already-scraped data in memory to avoid loading our progress from disk in between partial-scrapes.